omacox/Learning_Rust/README.md

 - **Reading**:
   - [Rust in Production](https://www.rust-lang.org/production)
 - **Video**:
-  - [Why Discord is Switching from Go to Rust](https://www.youtube.com/watch?v=ve3NU0Ppo3I) by Systems with JT
+  - [Why Discord is Switching from Go to Rust(Not Available)](https://www.youtube.com/watch?v=ve3NU0Ppo3I) by Systems with JT

 ---